Bomberman08/EnsembleCTCOVID19Classifier/README.md

 Step 2: Open the "TrainedModelsLink.txt" text file, copy and paste the link on your web browser and hit search.
         You will be directed to a google drive page where there are 2 folders called "Vgg16" and "EfficientNetB5."
         Download both folders and unzip them into the directory where you saved the source code files.
-Note that both folders "Vgg16" and "EfficientNetB5" must be unzipped and in the exact same directory as the source code files.
+Note that both folders, "Vgg16" and "EfficientNetB5", must be unzipped and in the exact same directory as the source code files.

 Step 3: Download the dataset using the link provided in the "LinkToDataset.txt" file.
         Unzip the dataset.